 Schoolhouse Bridge on the Montgomery Canal awaiting restoration - see main column

 The old canal warehouse at Rednal on the Montgomery Canal attracted a lot of visitors during a Heritage Open Day.

-Co-inciding with the official launch of the Canal & River Trust on 12th July 2012 the Pontcysyllte Aqueduct was flood lit as captured in this dramatic picture by Alan Platt.
+Co-inciding with the official launch of the Canal & River Trust on 12th July 2012 the Pontcysyllte Aqueduct was bathed in dramitic floodlighting, as captured in this picture by Alan Platt.